peterhinch/micropython-async/TUTORIAL.md

 ```

 Note that if the coro awaits a long delay, it will not be rescheduled until the
 time has elapsed.
-The `TimeoutError` will occur as soon as it is scheduled.
-But
+The `TimeoutError` will occur as soon as the coro is
-in real time and from the point of view of the calling coro, its response to
+scheduled.
+But in real time and from the point of view of the calling coro, its
-the `TimeoutError` will be correspondingly delayed.
+response to the `TimeoutError` will correspondingly be delayed.

 ###### [Jump to Contents](./TUTORIAL.md#contents)